john-dev/cloudhost/README.md

 The main difference is, you can host it on your own server completely appart from cloudapp or you can use it as a proxy until the file-upload starts.
 You can use various cloudapp apps like the nativ os x client, fluffyapp, cloudette or clouddrop.

-Cloudhost supports nearly anything cloudapp does (except their fancy web-interface, at least not yet and the private/public state, since it's insecure anyway..).
+Cloudhost supports nearly anything cloudapp does (except their fancy web-interface, at least not yet and the private/public state, since it's insecure anyway, like the non ssl traffic..).
 Even pusherapp to update changes on all your clients in realtime.

 ----------